OKX

 IOC | ✓ | Immediate or Cancel. |

-GTD (Good Till Date) time in force: OKX does not support native GTD functionality through their API.
+GTD (Good Till Date) time in force: OKX supports request expiry through expTime,

-If you need GTD functionality, you must use Nautilus's strategy-managed GTD feature, which will handle the order expiration by canceling the order at the specified expiry time.
+If you need GTD functionality, use Nautilus's strategy-managed GTD feature.
+It handles order expiration by canceling the order at the specified expiry time.

 Batch operations